Search Results for

 Each of constrained chart type represents its basic primitive.
 There is a 3 constrained free-surface types available out of the box in SciChart: a sphere, a cylinder, or a disk.

+The Surface of such charts can be modified by the 2D offset array.
 Each particular type of the constrained 3D chart specifies how the surface can be offset:

-- The Ellipsoid Chart - offsets its points on the surface in each of
+• The Ellipsoid Chart - offsets its points on the surface in each of XYZ axes proportionality, based on the location of its origin.

-, based on its Y-axis aligned origin line. - The Polar 3D Chart - offsets its surface in
+• The Polar 3D Chart - offsets its surface in Y-axis, based on XZ axes origin plane.

 Unconstrained Free Surface 3D Type